 24 months with End Point Assessment (EPA) afterwards.

-Assessments will focus on the apprentice’s ability to produce work in an appropriate style and format and to deliver information to a range of different audiences.
-Case study analysis, scenario based exercises, assessment in clinical practice and other relevant group and individual activities take place across the modules.
-These will assess the apprentice’s critical thinking, analytical problem solving abilities in a health context and clinical practice.
-The professional competence of the apprentice will be assessed as per the guidelines that have been set by the Nursing and Midwifery Council (NMC).
-Successful completion of this apprenticeship will result in the individual being able to register with the NMC as a Registered Nursing Associate.
+Assessments focus on the apprentice’s ability to produce work in an appropriate style and format and to deliver information to a range of different audiences.
+Case study analysis, scenario based exercise, assessment in clinical practice and other group and individual activities take place across the modules.
+These will assess the apprentice’s critical thinking and problem-solving abilities in a health context and clinical practice.
+Apprentices are also prepared to take the EPA on completion of the programme.

 - Sponsored by an employer